Professor Babak Akhgar OBE

 You will hear from forces that have pioneered successful AI initiatives, including applications in digital public contact, investigations, predictive policing, and real-time data insights and analysis.
 We will discuss the potential of AI to improve operational efficiency, support police wellbeing, protect the public, and counter the threat of criminal use of AI.

 While most forces use some form of AI, roll-out remains patchy.
-We will hear from police forces at varying stages of adoption, including Warwickshire Police, South Wales Police, and Avon and Somerset Police.
+We will hear from police forces at varying stages of adoption, including Warwickshire Police and South Wales Police.
 We will review the successes and pitfalls of AI tools and consider how local innovations can be scaled to achieve efficiencies across policing.
 Do not miss this opportunity to meet strategic leaders, researchers, commercial and technical specialists, project leads, and governance professionals involved in the procurement and deployment of AI in policing in England and Wales.

 Key Points